brianlam38/AWS-Certified-Security-Specialty/Chapter 1 - Security 101.md

 Exam Tips
 * Remember different security controls around: physical and environmental security, business continuity, network security, AWS access, secure design principles, change management.
 * Remember that the corporate Amazon.com network is completely segregated from the AWS network.
-Permissions / reviews are requried when an employee wants to access AWS.
+Permissions / reviews are required when an employee wants to access AWS.
 Permissions are revoked as soon as nologin for 90 days.

 ### Shared Responsibility Model